 This course is intended for Third and Fourth Year students in Arts.
-Prerequisite: FRF262 or equivalent.

 Students will acquire the knowledge necessary to appreciate and analyze stylistic effects and to improve their writing style.
 A wide range of documents (newspaper articles, speeches, advertising, literary texts, etc.) will be analyzed.
 Writing exercises will teach the student to adopt the style best suited to the function of the texts they produce.